kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

-✖ Cannot use 'await' as a name on a async function declaration - start: 314, end: 320 ✖ Cannot use 'yield' as a name on a generator function expression - start: 486, end: 492 ✖ Cannot use 'await' as a name on a async generator expression - start: 542, end: 548 ✖ `Yield` expression cannot be used in function parameters - start: 676, end: 681 ✖ `Yield` expression cannot be used in function parameters - start: 734, end: 739 ✖ `Await` expression cannot be used in function parameters - start: 792, end: 797 ✖ `Await` expression cannot be used in function parameters - start: 850, end: 855 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 892, end: 894 ✖ Expression expected - start: 928, end: 930
+✖ Cannot use 'await' as a name on a async function declaration - start: 314, end: 320 ✖ Cannot use 'yield' as a name on a generator function expression - start: 486, end: 492 ✖ Cannot use 'await' as a name on a async generator expression - start: 542, end: 548 ✖ `yield` expression cannot be used in function parameters - start: 676, end: 681 ✖ `yield` expression cannot be used in function parameters - start: 734, end: 739 ✖ `await` expression cannot be used in function parameters - start: 792, end: 797 ✖ `await` expression cannot be used in function parameters - start: 850, end: 855 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 892, end: 894 ✖ Expression expected - start: 928, end: 930
 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 928, end: 930